Why Justice Summits?

 The quarterly Intergenerational Justice Summits are designed to bring justice-first people, politics, and policies into purposeful conversation, conversion, and collaboration; to build and model the cross-age, -class, -race, -gender, -ableism, -faith/non-faith, -geography, -occupation connections; and to formulate the outside-inside, ‘transformational justice for all’ winning strategy.

-We have had two highly successful Intergenerational Summits in 20221:
+We have had three highly successful Intergenerational Summits:

 The 8/27 event highlighted the brilliance of panelists from almost every walk of life in North America, beginning with our keynoter Vicki Lowe, tribal elder in Washington State, head of Indian Health Service, and Chair of the Permanent Universal Health Care Commission.
 Wow!
 The intergenerational labor organizing convo, between a vet and a younger Amazon organizing warrior resonated profoundly with everyone.